GUTSTRONG Probiotic Yogurt Culture

 - If you want a thicker yogurt, strain it through cheesecloth.

 - Enjoy for up to 1 week.
 The flavor will increase during this time since the microorganisms stay active even in the refrigerator.

 How to Re-Culture:

-- Save 3–4 tablespoons from each batch to re-culture the next quart/liter of milk instead of using a new pouch.
+- Save 3–4 TBSP from each batch to re-culture the next quart/liter of milk instead of using a new pouch.
 Can be re-cultured up to 24 times.
 The transfer from first batch and subsequent batches will only take 6 –8 hours to set (not the original 8 – 10 hours).

-- The Yogurt culture Pouch for long-term storage should be either in a refrigerator or freezer for a shelf life of 2 years.
+- The yogurt culture pouch, for long-term storage, should be either in a refrigerator or freezer for a shelf life of 2 years.

-You’ve just made Yogurt!
+You’ve just made yogurt!